cloudant/java-cloudant/README.md

 Once you run `com.cloudant.client.api.CloudantClient.database(name,create)`, use the returned object to work with documents in the database.

 ### com.cloudant.client.api.Database.save(object)
+Saves an object in the database, using HTTP PUT request.If the object doesn't have an `_id` value, we will assign a `UUID` as the document id.

 ~~~ java
 Database db = dbClient.database("alice", true);